 A) Enroll in Driver Training

-If you hold a Driver's Education Permit (teens age 15 years to 15 ½), you must complete behind-the-wheel driver training before applying for you Colorado drivers license.
+If you hold a Driver's Education Permit (teens 15 years old to 15 ½), you must complete behind-the-wheel driver training before applying for you Colorado drivers license.
 Your options include:

 - Six hours of driver training with a driving instructor from an approved school

 - 12 hours of driver training with your parent, guardian or alternate permit supervisor*

 *This option only applies to those who live more than 30 miles away from an approved school that offers at least 20 hours of behind-the-wheel training per week.

 Find local driving school locations in Colorado along with business profiles, reviews and contact information.